djangocon/2021.djangocon.us/_posts/2021-08-26-announcing-talk-lineup.md

 weeks in the making.

 We will announce the full conference schedule soon.
-If you haven't picked up your free ticket yet, they're still [available](https://ti.to/defna/djangocon-us-2021).
+If you haven't picked up your ticket yet, they're still [available](https://ti.to/defna/djangocon-us-2021).

 - An Introduction to Kubernetes ☸️ by Markus Holtermann ([twitter](https://twitter.com/m_holtermann), [website](https://markusholtermann.eu))